DebWRT

 DebWrt is a discontinued, niche Linux distribution mainly installed on embedded systems (e.g. residential gateways).
 It was built on top of an OpenWrt base which was used to load a fully functional version of Debian from the RootFS stored on the attached USB storage device.
 For easy installation and deinstallation of packages it relied on the dpkg Package management system.
 DebWrt used the command-line interface of Bash.
-There was no web-based GUI interface.
+There was no web-based GUI.

 Features

 DebWrt offered all of the features provided in the stock firmware for residential gateways, such as DHCP services and wireless encryption via WEP, Wi-Fi Protected Access and WPA2.
 In addition it offered all of the features offered by Debian that are typically not included in a standard firmware.